20ArmstrongD/Allen-the-Alien-Discord-Bot/README.txt

 The code is written in javascript

-My specific one that I created is from a character from one of my favorite tv show Invinsble on amazon prime.
+My specific one that I created is from a character from the tv show Invinsble on amazon prime.

 His name is Allen the Alien